theorist17/theorist17.github.io/_posts/2021-05-06-deep-learning-basics.md

 date: 2021-05-06
 ---

-I would like to talk about series of topics in Deep Learning for NLP.
+I would like to talk about series of topics in DNN for NLP.

 1. Deep Learning Basics
 2. Word Embedding